leahbannon/codeofconductnotes/README.md

 Thoughts about writing good code of conduct...

 1. There's a basic structure of 4 components.
-2. This is in addition to workplace EEO law to create a positive work environment.
+2. This is in addition to workplace EEO law to create a positive work environment: as a workplace, we might want to mention that, and then make sure we exclude everything that's already covered in that.

 ### 1. Define purpose/define what the environment should be